Seriously delicious POKE Bowls!

 • 1 – 2 teaspoons fresh ginger grated

 Make the dressing.
 Place the salmon in a bowl.
 Cover the salmon with the dressing and cover with plastic wrap.
 Place in the refrigerator for a few hours, or up to 6.

 Soak scallions in a medium bowl of cold water until they begin to curl, about 10 minutes.
 Drain and shake dry.

 Cut the cucumber into ribbons and roll up.

 Cut the peeled carrots into ribbons too.

-Place Rice in a bowl, and basically add on the ingredients one by one, adding the salmon last, drizzle on some of the marinade.
+Place Rice in a bowl, and basically add all the ingredients one by one, adding the salmon last, drizzle on some of the marinade.

-Or you could let each person make their own bowl.
+You could also make a “Poke Bar” and let each person make their own bowl.